christopherobin/mage/lib/archivist/README.md

 The vaults entry is a key/value map, where the key is the unique *name* of the vault.
 It's up to you to decide on these names.
 Perhaps often, the name of the vault will match the type of the vault, but this is absolutely not required.
 Choose whatever makes sense for your project.
-The only name that is reserved is `mage-client`, which is named that way by the MAGE command center.
-You will want to make sure that the `mage-client` vault is represented in your `writeOrder`.
+The only name that is reserved is `client`, which is named that way by the MAGE command center.
+You will want to make sure that the `client` vault is represented in your `writeOrder`.

 It's important to note that both the `readOrder` and `writeOrder` are system-wide.
 It's likely that not every topic will be stored on every vault.
 Whenever we read or write a given topic, the